dongheenam/dongheenam.info/content/posts/2022/svelte-object-store.md

 ### Issues with `afterUpdate`

 Okay, that seems odd, but it still makes some sense because we are still using the `name` field in the component.
-So you decide to extract the inputs and then insert the age-dependent logic in the `AgeForm` component.
-You then use a reactive statement with `$:` to make sure you only run the code when the age changes:
+So you decide to extract the inputs and then insert the age-dependent logic in the `AgeForm` component:

 ```svelte {path="App.svelte"}
 <script>